KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

 # In closing
 This is really exciting that everything came together so well.
 Let's take a second and reflect on this.
 I took a project from the very start and it was published to the PSGallery automatically by the end of this post.
 I know I covered a lot of ground and skimmed over a lot of details of how these things worked.
 I more wanted to show you my workflow and approach to figuring this out.

 This is the first time I touched several of these components and it all turned out to be a lot easier than I expected.
-What you don't see is all the mistakes I made along the way.
+What you don't see are the mistakes I made along the way.
 I had things named wrong or pieces missing at various times.
 At the end of the day, they were fairly easy to sort out.

-I do have to give a big thanks to the RamblingCookieMonster for sharing all his work.
+I do have to give a big thanks to the [RamblingCookieMonster](http://ramblingcookiemonster.github.io/) for sharing all his work.
 The code he has in [github](https://github.com/RamblingCookieMonster) and various blog posts is what allowed me to do this so easily.

-I have a module that needs a lot of work.
+I have a module, but now I need to do the real work.
 Me publishing a working function was only just the beginning.